Dane Neller

 Dane Joseph Neller (born April 30, 1956) is an American businessman and entrepreneur.
-He is best known for serving as chief executive of Dean & DeLuca, On Demand Books, and Shakespeare & Co.
+He is best known as former chief executive of Dean & DeLuca, On Demand Books, and Shakespeare & Co.

-Neller currently serves as CEO of New York-based bookstore chain Shakespeare & Co. and is its largest shareholder since purchasing the company in 2015.
+Neller is CEO of New York-based bookstore chain Shakespeare & Co. and is its largest shareholder since purchasing the company in 2015.
 Under his leadership the company has added literary cafes and incorporated a point of sale state-of-the-art 3D book printing service that uses recycled paper and produces bookstore quality paperbacks through a patented technology.
 Neller is also the CEO of On Demand Books LLC, which uses the printing technology in its Espresso Book Machine, which was named on Time magazine's “Best Inventions of 2007” list.

 Early life and education

 Born in Evanston, Illinois, and raised in Highland Park, Illinois, Neller attended Deerfield High School in nearby Deerfield, Illinois.
 He attended Yale University as a political science major and graduated in 1979 with membership in Phi Beta Kappa and a B.A. summa cum laude, additionally earning an M.A. in political science with honors in 1980.
 Neller then studied for an M. Litt. in philosophy at New College, Oxford, before returning to Yale, where he earned a JD from Yale Law School.

 An accomplished tennis player, Neller was ranked 30th in the nation as a young junior.
 He played college tennis as an undergraduate and played number one on the Oxford University Lawn Tennis team.